ukjung21/GeOKG/README.md

-# Geometry-aware representation of Gene Ontology and Genes
+# GeOKG: Geometry-aware representation of Gene Ontology and Genes